 Depending on the state and county where you live, a screen porch renovation might not even require permitting, meaning the job is possibly quicker and cheaper than many anticipate.
 If you’ve always wanted to renovate your screen porch but have hesitated because of bureaucratic red tape, talk to a local design and build firm about the specifics of your area and project.

 When planning out every aspect of a full screen porch project, the screens can feel like a detail, but they’re actually integral to how comfortably and conveniently you can use your outdoor living space.

-In the Mid-Atlantic, for example, consistently warmer temperatures have led to increased insect populations over the years, and many residents of the area find that in order to feasibly use an outdoor space during the summer months, when bugs are at their worst, screens are an absolute necessity.
+In our region, Maryland, Virginia, and Washington DC., for example, consistently warmer temperatures have led to increased insect populations over the years, and many residents of the area find that in order to feasibly use an outdoor space during the summer months, when bugs are at their worst, screens are an absolute necessity.

 Choosing the right screens for your location and structure can mean increased comfort and livability within the outdoor living space in a number of ways, including added protection from chilly wind, bugs, and dirt and grime within the space itself.